Sprint

 Series A in 2014

-EyeVerify Inc. is a biometric technology company based in Kansas City, Missouri, founded in 2012.
-It specializes in eye-based biometric solutions for mobile devices, offering its primary product, EyePrint ID.
-This patented authentication solution utilizes existing smartphone cameras to capture and analyze the unique patterns of blood vessels in the eye, providing a secure and password-free mobile experience.
-EyePrint ID is designed to enhance data security with an encryption key equivalent to a complex 50-character password, making it suitable for use on both iOS and Android platforms.
-The company primarily serves businesses looking to secure customer data through its innovative biometric verification technology.
-As of September 2016, EyeVerify operates as a subsidiary of Ant Financial Services Group.
+EyeVerify Inc. specializes in eye-based biometric solutions for mobile devices, offering a product known as EyePrint ID.
+This patented technology uses the existing cameras on smartphones to capture and analyze the unique pattern of blood vessels in the eye, providing a secure and password-free authentication method.
+EyePrint ID is designed for both smartphones and tablets, protecting sensitive data with a high entropy encryption key comparable to a complex 50-character password.
+The solution requires only a 1MP camera, making it accessible for businesses aiming to enhance security for their customers.
+Founded in 2012 and headquartered in Kansas City, Missouri, EyeVerify operates as a subsidiary of Ant Financial Services Group since 2016.

 Medicast